Team-building. Empathy.Empathy as a team building approach

-When change is coming, we often prepare our teams in terms of the changes in work-streams, new organizational structures, new funding codes and the like.
+When change comes, we often prepare our teams in terms of the changes in work-streams, new organizational structures, new funding codes and the like.
 How often do we take an empathetic, rather than strictly practical, approach to managing change among our teams?
+In other words, how do you use empathy as a team building approach?

 What if you took a proactive approach and talk about empathy within your team?
 Perhaps you can share and discuss this short video by the great Brené Brown as a starting point: